- Gender and Relationships»

 - Advice & Tips for Women in Relationships

 It is the nature of womanhood to be messy, but here we are concerned with the meaning of the mess, so there is no messy picture.
-The discussion is mainly about maturity, which will become clear as you read on.
+The discussion is mainly about maturity.

 You will also become aware if you’re not, that there’s no progress through the stages of womanhood without the mess.

 - The mess signals the transition from girlhood to womanhood.

 - It shows up at a woman's first sexual encounter.

 - For some, it is extreme through the otherwise pleasantness of womanhood.